martinjc/compj-and-dataj-unconf/Readme.md

 [Kaggle](https://www.kaggle.com/) - could be used to help get people to work on data sets and solve problems.

+"Data for Change" - event to bring together tech and data journalists etc.

+Trust is a big challenge in closed societies - there is no norm of belonging to and participating in online communities.

 There is an assumption 'if you have data, democracy will happen' but of course that isn't the case